 Participants should gather sponsors for the five-mile walk to honor Ambe and all children who are trafficked throughout the world.
 By providing a safe, secure environment, students at Good Shepherd Academy, our initial project, will no longer be vulnerable to trafficking and many other risks.

 2. Good Shepherd Sunday Outreach Project

 Join the Good Shepherd Academy Family by participating in our Good Shepherd Sunday Outreach Project!
 In Christian churches Good Shepherd Sunday occurs on the third or fourth Sunday in the Easter Season.
-This year it is on May 7th.
+The next Good Shepherd Sunday will be April 22, 2018.

 The name derives from the gospel reading for the day, which is taken from the tenth chapter of John’s Gospel.
 In this reading Christ is described as the Good Shepherd who lays down his life for his sheep.

 Support the students of Good Shepherd Academy in Cameroon by purchasing life-changing gifts from our Academy Gift Catalog.
 Take up the offering on Good Shepherd Sunday and send it to us at the address provided, along with a list of gifts purchased.
 Your church will receive a plaque, welcoming you to the Good Shepherd Academy Family, and lots of smiles from our GSA students!

 Read I Am That Child using the Reading Group Study Guide contained in the book.
 Supplement your discussions by having participants research Africa in general or Cameroon specifically.
 Study African culture, get involved, make up your own ways to help, and let us hear from you via email@example.com.

 Spread the word about the needs of secondary school age children throughout Africa.
 Serve African food (recipes can be found on ElizabethGeitz.com).

 Show and discuss any of the videos on the News & Media page